 Finding a waterfront rental, they set up shop in the kitchen of a building that had lived on pilings in Lobster Cove for almost 100 years and spent time as an ice cream shop, a fish market, and a breakfast joint.
 The first year, Nico & Amelia cooked with the ingredients Nico's younger brother, Oliver, had foraged from surrounding farms who were starting up around the same time, building relationships with the local farmers and bringing incredible seasonal vegetables into the kitchen's ever-changing menu.
 Both Nico and Amelia's brothers served alongside other family and close friends for that first summer as an experimental seasonal restaurant.
 Since then, we've become part of the Annisquam community and made ourselves at home in Lobster Cove surrounded by neighbors who appreciate eating well.

 in 2014 Nico & Amelia joined forces with friends Matt & Howie to open Short & Main, our wood-fired pizza sister restaurant, in downtown Gloucester.

-The Market welcomes Alexis Harwood to the team as the beverage director in the 8th season.
+Alexis Harwood is in her second season as the Beverage Director.
 She got her start early in the wine world, growing up in her grandfather's wine shop.
 Building on over fifteen years of fine dining experience in Manhattan and Western Mass, she has settled in on Cape Ann to thoughtfully curate our rotating craft beer and sustainable wine list.

 We have continued to work tirelessly to cook with exceptional ingredients and partner with small farmers, fisheries, ranchers, and bakeries who are producing food the way it should be: local, seasonal, and sustainable.